Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Numerical Results

 Next, focusing on the different settings, we can see that setting 3 achieves the lowest maximum $k$ than other settings.
 When the penalty for data transmission failure is large, which corresponds to settings 3, the sink needs to set a relatively small threshold $V_{\mathrm{th}}$ of \gls{cowu} and transmit \gls{cowu} signal earlier time in order to alleviate the negative effect for the data collection failure, which increases the energy consumption and \gls{k-qaoi}.
 Comparing the results of setting-1 and 3, we can see that the maximum $k$ of setting-3 is always smaller than setting-1, depicted by a black line.
 This is because, as the value of $\Gamma$ becomes larger, \gls{k-qaoi} of \gls{cowu} becomes larger as discussed in Sec.~\ref{sec:Investigation_of_Gamma}, while total energy consumption and \gls{k-qaoi} of \gls{rr} only depends on the number of nodes $N$, when $e_{c} = 0$.

-Furthermore, we can see that the maximum $k$ of setting 2 is equal to or larger than that of setting 1.
-When the single packet error occurs, \gls{k-qaoi} of \gls{rr} becomes larger by the penalty of $\Gamma$, as it decreases the reliability of data collection.
-That is why the maximum $k$ of setting 2 becomes larger than that of setting 1 when the number of nodes is 20.
+Furthermore, we can see that the maximum $k$ of setting 2 is equal to or lower than that of setting 1 when $N >20$.
+In \gls{cowu}, a longer contention period is required when a single packet error happens, which increases the \gls{k-qaoi} and total energy consumption.
+That is why the maximum $k$ of setting 2 is equal to or lower than that of setting 1.
+On the other hand, when the number of nodes is 20, maximum $k$ of setting 2 becomes larger than that of setting 1.
+This is because when the single packet error occurs, \gls{k-qaoi} of \gls{rr} becomes larger by the penalty of $\Gamma$, as it decreases the reliability of data collection.

-Finally, from Fig.~\ref{Fig:maxk}, we can see that the maximum $k$ of settings 4, in which we apply the exponential age (loss) function, is much larger than other settings.
+Finally, from Fig.~\ref{Fig:maxk_dynamic_p}, we can see that the maximum $k$ of settings 4, in which we apply the exponential age (loss) function, is much larger than other settings.
 This is mainly because the \gls{k-qaoi} of \gls{rr} becomes significantly larger due to the requirement to transmit data at an earlier time, whose age increases faster than the case of linear age.
 On the other hand, in \gls{cowu}, we can suppress the increasing value of loss for the case of exponential age in Eq.~\eqref{eq:cost_function} by activating only the subset of nodes whose observations are highly likely to belong to the top-$k$ set at $T$ by sending wake-up signal just before the deadline.

 From these observations, we can conclude that \gls{cowu} outperforms \gls{rr} in the context of timely top-$k$ data collection in the \gls{iiot} scenario in terms of total energy consumption and \gls{k-qaoi} when the number of nodes equal to or larger than 60.
-We also calculate the ratio of the maximal value of $k$ against $N$, which we call the maximum $k$-$N$ ratio as in~\cite{TGCN_Content}, based on the results obtained in Fig.~\ref{Fig:maxk}, which shows the maximum region that the \gls{cowu} outperforms the \gls{rr} in terms of \gls{k-qaoi} and total energy consumption.
-With our calculation, we confirmed that the maximum $k$-$N$ ratio reaches 0.2.
+We also calculate the ratio of the maximal value of $k$ against $N$, which we call the maximum $k$-$N$ ratio as in~\cite{TGCN_Content}, based on the results obtained in Fig.~\ref{Fig:maxk_dynamic_p}, which shows the maximum region that the \gls{cowu} outperforms the \gls{rr} in terms of \gls{k-qaoi} and total energy consumption.
+With our calculation, we confirmed that the maximum $k$-$N$ ratio reaches 0.25.

 Finally, this article reveals the effectiveness of \gls{cowu} under the assumption that the sink has perfect knowledge of the parameter of the physical process, such as $\alpha$, by which the sink can select the optimal parameters for \gls{cowu} signal, i.e., $\zeta$ and $V_{\mathrm{th}}$.
 It is worth emphasizing that, in practice, the parameter of $\{\zeta, V_{\mathrm{th}}\}$ should be carefully chosen considering the uncertainty of knowledge/statistics (e.g., $\alpha$), as it directly affects the performance of \gls{cowu}.